 Many people lose their lives every year due to distracted drivers.
 These can be pedestrians, passengers, other drivers, and the distracted drivers themselves.
 So far, in 2024, distracted driving has accounted for many fatal car accidents in the United States.
-If you have been in an accident because of distracted driving, contact a law firm with Charlotte distracted driver accident attorneys as soon as you can.
+If you have been in an accident because of distracted driving, contact a law firm with Charlotte distracted driver accident lawyer as soon as you can.

 Texting while driving is a reckless activity that puts other people at risk.
 In North Carolina, it is also illegal.
 Unfortunately, drivers continue to use cell phones for texting, talking, browsing the Internet and other activities while navigating our streets and highways.